Vialladr/Integrator-project-Ferrand-Vialle_Final/Tools/Turbsim/README.md

 A stochastic, full-field, turbulence simulator, primarialy for use with [InflowWind](https://nwtc.nrel.gov/InflowWind "InflowWind")-based simulation tools

 ![turbsim2](https://github.com/Vialladr/Integrator-project-Ferrand-Vialle_Final/assets/146110958/e744aeef-514b-4f47-9809-73f095821b09)

+When it finished to run it gives you a file .bts if the .inp file has been configured correctly.
+You have to take it, place it in the folder of your model and put the link of the file in the inflowind.dat in the category *Parameters for Binary TurbSim Full-Field files*

 For more information, please refer to documentation on the [TurbSim web site](https://nwtc.nrel.gov/TurbSim).